Alex427427427/obsidian_1/Art/Projects/Alien Comic/Material Bank/Veil around Susan as Dark Matter.md

 I insert a blueprint
 of a very special thing
 And I wait

 When the sun sets, I collect the fruit of my labour
 My conspiracy is complete
 I come to you with my gift
+It would mean the world to me
+If you would wear it often.

 **It is a robe made with the blackness of space.
 I wrap the robe around you
 You wrap your arms around me.
 Above us, the city lights shine like stars.
 And beneath them, we have become ghosts.**
+(Kneeling beside Susan's corpse, when Lucas touches her dress, he notices how the dress glistens in the light.)
 ##### A message for Lucas
 Once, Susan told me a childish idea.
 It captivated me so much,